Measure of a Man (Sam and Mark song): Track listing

-Charts

 Clay Aiken version

 Clay Aiken released the track on his debut album five months after the conclusion of second season of American Idol.
 The album of the same name debuted at number one on the Billboard 200.
 It sold 613,000 copies in its first week.
-It was number one on the Billboard 200 for two consecutive weeks and received a Multi-Platinum certification November 17, 2003.
+It was number one on the Billboard 200 for two consecutive weeks and received a Multi-Platinum certification 17 November 2003.